opencv/opencv/doc/tutorials/gpu/gpu-basics-similarity/gpu_basics_similarity.markdown

 The reason for this is that you're throwing out on the window the price for memory allocation and data transfer.
 And on the GPU this is damn high.
-Another possibility for optimization is to introduce asynchronous OpenCV GPU calls too with the help of the @ref cv::gpu::Stream.
+Another possibility for optimization is to introduce asynchronous OpenCV GPU calls too with the help of the @ref cv::cuda::Stream.

 1. Memory allocation on the GPU is considerable.
 Therefore, if it’s possible allocate new memory as few times as possible.
 If you create a function what you intend to call multiple times it is a